Lafash122/UniversitLearning/Second Course/OOP/lab3/README.md

-# Third lab - The game
+# Third Lab - A Game